nishantd/metallics-optimization/README.md

 - Optimization for the recipes:
   - The only thing being optimized for is scrap cost.
 We assume there are no other costs.

+- Try to create a solution that at the high level might resemble the actual metallics solution in terms of the components.
+I.e. Models for Copper and yield estimation, the optimizer that creates recipes and uses the models (or api's to the models) to create recipes, etc.

 ### Constraints:
 - See constraints/constraints.json.
 They are self-explanatory and minimal.